-The UXO risk associated with the potential enabling operations in support of proposed works is also assessed as potentially generating HIGH category UXO risks due to the potential likelihood that such operations will encounter and initiate UXO at this Study Site.
+The UXO risk associated with the potential enabling operations in support of proposed works is also assessed as potentially generating HIGH and MEDIUM category UXO risks where there is an evidence UXO contamination threat, due to the potential likelihood that such operations will encounter and initiate UXO at this Study Site.
 Even an initiation of relatively small UXO could result in adverse and intolerable consequences should the JUB/JUV become destabilised.
-Nonetheless, the level of UXO risk is reduced in the nearshore sector given the lower probability of encountering naval mines.

-If DP vessels or anchoring are deployed to enable these operations instead, then the associated level of UXO risk can be reduced to LOW or MEDIUM - though again in select areas near to recent UXO encounters, the level of risk remains HIGH during any vessel anchoring operations.
+If DP vessels or anchoring are deployed to enable these operations instead, then the associated level of UXO risk can be reduced to LOW or MEDIUM.

-Nonetheless, Table 14 articulates the worst-case scenario associated with the prospective enabling operations.
+Nonetheless, Table 15 articulates the worst-case scenario associated with the prospective enabling operations.

 UXO Risk (Vessels and Personnel Only)

 UXO Threat ~10m LAT ~26m LAT ~40m LAT

-Aerial Bombs and Depth Charges LOW MEDIUM LOW
+Aerial Bombs and Depth Charges LOW

-Naval Mines LOW HIGH
+Naval Mines LOW MEDIUM

-Artillery and Naval Projectiles LOW MEDIUM
+Artillery Projectiles MEDIUM LOW